MichealJWEllis/ut-horieson-pj-cha-1/README.md

 - Rework CSS to make it more efficient by consolidating CSS selectors and properties.
 - Organize code to follow the semantic structure of HTML elements.
 - Add comments before each element or sections.
+- Add comments to CSS to follow HTML

 ---